Catch the Wave!

-- There are three kinds of buoys shown at the NOAA website: yellow, orange, and red.
-The yellow buoys are the buoys that regularly collect data; however, not all of the yellow ocean buoys give the data that you need, which are the wave height and the dominant wave period.
-You will have to investigate the different yellow buoys and see which ones collect the data in which you are interested.
+- A lend on the page should describe the different types of buoys.
+Some buoys have recent data, and some only have historical data.
+Not all of the buoys give the data that you need, which are the wave height and the dominant wave period.
+You will have to investigate the different buoys and see which ones collect the data in which you are interested.
 Use the on-screen controls and your mouse to move around and zoom in and out of the map.
 Look for buoys that have Significant Wave Height and Dominant Wave Period listed in the pop-up window, which will appear once you've clicked the buoy.
-For this science fair project, choose at least three onshore locations and three offshore locations.
+For this project, choose at least three onshore locations and three offshore locations.
 Note these locations, and the states where they are located, in your lab notebook.

 - Begin retrieving and recording data in your lab notebook for your three onshore locations.
 On the buoy data website, click on a yellow buoy that is producing data.
 Note the wave height and the dominant wave period and see how it varies over a day, a week, a month, and a year, as follows.